 Should you be worried about your privacy when walking through an airport body scanner?

 Airport body scanners can detect drugs, but only if they are on the person, such as inside a pocket of clothing, and not if they are hidden inside a body cavity.

 TSA agents aren’t actually looking for drugs, but have a duty to report a passenger if drugs are found.

-Do Airport Body Scanners See Your Naked Body?
+Don’t Worry.
+Airport Body Scanners See Your Naked Body

 These scanners used backscatter technology, but now millimeter wave machines are used instead.

 Backscatter scanners can still be found in smaller airports and other countries.